-If you’d rather have premium, human-grade meals delivered to your door, check out our Ollie Dog Food review.
-Ollie uses many of the whole, natural ingredients mentioned above.
+If you’d rather have premium, human-grade meals delivered to your door, check out our Ollie Dog Food and NomNomNow reviews.
+These dog food subscription companies use many of the whole, natural ingredients mentioned above.
 Plus, each meal is carefully calibrated specifically for your dog’s breed, age, and tiny size, so you can feel good about the nutrition they’re receiving without the hassle of preparing nutrient-appropriate meals.

 Yorkie foods to avoid

 Preparing homemade food for Yorkies is an excellent way to strip out the artificial flavors, additives, and preservatives that many commercial dry dog food brands add to dilute their products or to make it shelf-stable.
 However, it also exposes you to the risk of feeding your pup food that is bad for Yorkies.
 So before you get started, review this list of foods to avoid.2